acrylian/zenponsive/README.md

 </div>
 ````

-If your columns for example have background zp-color and need to really align visually on the right side, you should wrapp them within the `.zp-row` instead of `.zp-clearfix`.
+If your columns for example have background zp-color and need to really align visually on the right side, you should wrap them within the `.zp-row` instead of `.zp-clearfix`.

 ```html
 <div id="zp-site" class="zp-w960">